-Description of Governance Mechanisms: Evidence and documents that Assurances received Weaknesses identified: Areas for improvement demonstrate compliance/good practice Annual Report • The Statement of Accounts are published every year.
-The Freedom of Information Act publication scheme Statement of Accounts have been produced in line with various regulations. • ESPO website Freedom of Information (FOI) and Environmental Information Regulations Policy underpin the key principles of the Clear policies on consulting and involving staff in decision making.
-Full Public meetings protocol observed as advised by LCC Democratic Services (observing requirements of Information Management Strategy in that ESPO embraces a culture that is open, accessible and accountable, aiming to publish as much information as possible.
-FOI practices are in place to enable ESPO to meet obligations and aid understanding of public interests. public reporting, and private session routines for commercially sensitive subject matter) ESPO website is frequently used as a medium to inform and engage with the stakeholders and updates on the homepage direct users to key information including ESPO's vision and Annual financial statements mission statement.
-Database of stakeholders Full public annual report providing information on outcomes and achievements.
-Communication Strategy ESPO recognises the importance to consult, involve and listen Calendar of dates for submitting, publishing and distributing timely to stakeholders so that the organisation can be improved and future plans made.
-Decision making protocols / records of decisions and supporting materials Regular customer surveys are carried out to ensure feedback mechanisms are in place to take in to account stakeholder views.
-Alignment of key decision making to the key protocols and delegated powers set out in the ESPO constitution.
-Regular staff briefings take place be it via the Employee Engagement Group, Director's briefing, or the Senior Officers Enablers group. • The medium term financial strategy is communicated to all.
+- The Statement of Accounts is published every year.
+The Statement of Accounts have been produced in line with relevant - Freedom of Information (FOI) and Environmental Information Regulations Policy underpin the key principles of the Information Management Strategy in that ESPO embraces a culture that is open, accessible and accountable, aiming to publish as much information as possible.
+FOI practices are in place to enable ESPO to meet obligations and aid understanding of public interests. - ESPO website is frequently used as a medium to inform and engage with the stakeholders and updates on the homepage direct users to key information including ESPO's vision and mission statement. - Full public Annual Report providing information on outcomes and achievements. - ESPO recognises the importance of consulting, involving and listening to stakeholders so that the organisation can be improved and future plans made. - Regular Member Authority visits are undertaken by the Director to enhance and improve working relations and communicate any relevant and appropriate information as necessary. - Where collaboration takes place, the arrangements are based on trust and a commercial footing which is shared and agreed.
+In such arrangements "added value", changing behaviour and challenge is the sole driver for partnership collaboration. - Regular customer surveys are carried out to ensure feedback mechanisms are in place to take in to account stakeholder - Alignment of key decision making to the key protocols and delegated powers set out in the ESPO constitution. - Regular staff briefings take place via the Employee Engagement Group, Director's briefing, or the Senior Officers Enablers group. - The Medium Term Financial Strategy is communicated to all. - Development of ESPO's website to enable greater digital - Minutes are available for all Management Committee meetings, Finance and audit Sub Committee meetings, Chief Officer Group meetings and Leadership Team meetings. - · Regular supplier meetings and visits are undertaken as part of the catalogue range strategy. - Brand guidelines are followed and clear expectations on our brand and reputation are clearly communicated to all our stakeholders.

-PRINCIPLE C: Defining outcomes in terms of sustainable economic, social and environmental benefits
+PRINCIPLE C: Defining outcomes in terms of sustainable economic, social and environmental benefits demonstrate compliance/good practice